DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 The DNSCrypt protocol provides several security benefits:

 1. **Confidentiality**: DNS queries and responses are encrypted using XChaCha20-Poly1305 {{!RFC8439}}, preventing eavesdropping of DNS traffic.
+For example, a query for "example.com" would be encrypted and appear as random data to an observer.

 2. **Integrity**: Message authentication using Poly1305 {{!RFC8439}} ensures that responses cannot be tampered with in transit.
+Any modification to the encrypted response would be detected and rejected by the client.

 3. **Authentication**: The use of X25519 {{!RFC7748}} for key exchange and Ed25519 for certificate signatures provides strong authentication of resolvers.
+Clients can verify they are communicating with the intended resolver and not an impostor.

 4. **Forward Secrecy**: Short-term key pairs are used for each session, providing forward secrecy.
+Even if a long-term key is compromised, past communications remain secure.

 ## Implementation Security